purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 // Look ma!
 No noise!
 ```

-Why `readPixels` is not subject to anti-fingerprinting is beyond my understanding.
+Why `readPixels` is not subject to anti-fingerprinting is beyond me.
 Anyway, it doesn't sprinkle hardly visible typos all over the page, so that works for me.

 WebGL only reliably supports textures up to `2048x2048`, so some bounds have to be updated.